The 5 Most Popular Electric Toothbrushes

 If you’re looking for a way to help young children start a lifelong habit of brushing and cleaning their teeth, this brush is a great start.

 If you’re thinking about an electric toothbrush, there are plenty of great models available on the market today.
-Just remember, using an electric toothbrush isn’t a substitute for flossing.
+Just remember, using an electric toothbrush isn't a substitute for flossing or visiting the dentist.
 And you still have to remember to brush consistently using good technique.

 But an electric toothbrush can help you brush better, protect sensitive teeth and gums, improve your brushing technique, and more.